simeononsecurity/simeononsecurity.ch/content/articles/wireless-connectivity_-troubleshooting-common-wi-fi-problems/index.en.md

 As a cybersecurity expert, it is important to understand the factors that can affect Wi-Fi signal strength.
 These factors can impact the performance and security of your wireless network.
 Here are some key considerations:

 1. **Distance**: The distance between your device and the Wi-Fi router can significantly impact signal strength.
-The farther you are from the router, the weaker the signal will be.
+The farther you're from the router, the weaker the signal will be.
 Consider placing your router in a central location to maximize coverage.

 2. **Obstacles**: Physical obstacles such as walls, furniture, and appliances can obstruct Wi-Fi signals.
 Thick walls and metal objects can particularly weaken the signal.
 Position your router away from these obstacles to minimize signal interference.